xavier2dc/Concordia-Gina-Cody-ENCS-Thesis-template/README.md

 - Correct list and order of examiners for Master's and Ph.D.
 - Some changes to support the CIISE department in the cover page
 - Fixed links in the Table of Contents to the List of Figures/Tables
-- Suppport for including thesis defence date or leaving it blank
+- Support for including thesis defence date or leaving it blank
 - Removes PTEX.Fullbanner from included resources (hides resource author/dates/potential full pathes)

 ## Customize template